Autism and the Disability Tax Credit Canada 2026

 • Cannot initiate or manage daily self-care routines without substantial prompting

-• Meltdowns, shutdowns, or extreme distress preventing participation in basic activities most of the time
+• Meltdowns, shutdowns, or extreme distress prevent participation in basic activities most of the time

-• Inability to communicate basic needs without augmentative/alternative communication (AAC)
+• Inability to communicate basic needs without augmentative or alternative communication (AAC)

-• Requires 1:1 supervision for safety in daily environments
+• Requires one-to-one supervision for safety in daily environments

 • Cannot process, organize, or recall information needed for day-to-day self-management